Promising cancer vaccine is hope for new options for treating the disease

 Contrary to what common sense indicates, the vaccine, if approved, will not be used as a form of prevention, but as another alternative to treat tumors at an advanced stage.
 During the clinical study, the targets will be prostate, lung and ovarian tumors.

-In theory, the OVM-200 has a profile similar to immunotherapy, a treatment already used in cancer patients and which aims to stimulate the immune system to attack cancer cells, as explained by Fernando de Moura, oncologist at BP – A Beneficência Portuguesa, from Sao Paulo.
+In theory, the OVM-200 has a profile similar to that of immunotherapy, a treatment already used in cancer patients and which aims to stimulate the immune system to attack cancer cells, as explained by Fernando de Moura, oncologist at Beneficência Portuguesa, in São Paulo.
+Paul.

 In this case, the difference is that the vaccine is being developed to attack survivin, a specific protein that is usually present in tumor cells.